Tsubasa (train)

 The Tsubasa (つばさ) is a high-speed Shinkansen train service operated on the Yamagata Shinkansen by East Japan Railway Company (JR East) since July 1992.
 The name was formerly used for a limited express service operated by Japanese National Railways (JNR) and later by JR East, which ran from Ueno to Akita, and was discontinued in 1992 when the new shinkansen service commenced.

 The Japanese word "tsubasa" means "wing".

 Service outline

 The services were originally operated by 7-car 400 series trains, later replaced by 7-car E3 series trains.
-They couple with E2 series trains for their journey from Tokyo to Fukushima, travelling at a maximum speed of 275 km/h.
-Tsubasa trains are limited to 130 km/h on the Yamagata Shinkansen from Fukushima to Shinjō since there are many sharp curves and level crossings, as the line is essentially a regauged narrow-gauge line.
+They couple with E2 series trains for their journey from Tokyo to Fukushima, traveling at a maximum speed of 275 km/h.
+Tsubasa trains are limited to 130 km/h on the Yamagata Shinkansen from Fukushima to Shinjō since there are many sharp curves and level crossings, as the line is essentially a re-gauged narrow-gauge line.

+Starting 16 March 2024, services are also operated by 7-car E8 series, gradually replacing E3 series in the future.
+They operate in conjunction with E5 series between Tokyo and Fukushima, increasing their maximum speed of 275 km/h to 300 km/h.

 Train formations

-Tsubasa services are operated by 7-car E3 series trainsets, with car 11 at the Tokyo end.
+Tsubasa services are operated by 7-car E3 series or E8 series sets, with car 11 at the Tokyo end.
 All seats are no-smoking.

 Rolling stock

 Tsubasa services are operated using a fleet of three E3-1000 series and twelve E3-2000 series 7-car trains.
 The latter were phased in from December 2008, totally replacing the older 400 series trains from April 2010.

+The E8 series began operation on Tsubasa services on 16 March 2024.